hmrc/play-ui/README.md

 Has many standard snippets for form fields, such as: `address`, `dateFields`, `dropdown`, `fieldGroup`.
 Each helper correctly adds labels, error messages and CSS classes.

+### Layout Templates
+Contains templates for components used across frontend applications such as: header, footer, sidebar, betaBanner.

 ## Adding to your service

 Include the following dependency in your SBT build